FAQ

 Evidence Act: What obligations to provide evidence do employers have?

-The German Proof of Employment Act stipulates that the employer must essential contractual terms of the employment relationship in writing, the transcript sign and the Hand over employees must.
+The German Evidence Act stipulates that the employer must record the essential contractual terms of the employment relationship in writing, sign the record and hand it over to the employee.

 What are the requirements for attracting foreign skilled workers to Germany?